 Residence Life and Housing maintains a variety of records pertaining to residents.
-Included in this category are license administration documents (such as the Residence Life and Housing License, Request for Exemption from the College Housing Policy, Request to Terminate the Residence Life and Housing License), , personal data cards, and occupancy records.
+Included in this category are license administration documents (such as the Housing and Dining License, Request for Exemption from the College Housing Policy, Request for Release from Housing and Dining License, and occupancy records.
 These records are for College use and are available only to appropriate College offices, except as in compliance with a proper court order.
 These documents may be reviewed only by the student referenced and only after the student confirms their identity via College identification card or photo DMV license.
 Copies may be made and given to the student referenced upon request.
 The preferred request is in person; however, if an in-person request is not possible, a written request from the student can be accepted.
 Telephone requests will not be honored.